chriskrycho/v5.chriskrycho.com/site/journal/Next/role.md

 Ratchets are incremental improvements, not silver bullets.
 So was structured programming, though.
 A change does not have to be a silver bullet to be valuable.
 It just has to make for better software—and critically, better software that does not require you to be always at your best.
 Fewer `SEGFAULT`s and fewer vulnerabilities as a result of memory safety is good.
 Fewer cases of “`undefined` is not a function” is good.
 [Faster cycle times](https://v4.chriskrycho.com/2018/scales-of-feedback-time-in-software-development.html) on identifying and fixing bugs is good.

 So what I am doing next?
-Hopefully, making a ratchet—and teaching people how to use it, because that combination of craft and education is what I love most, and what I am best at.[^2]
+Hopefully, building ratchets—and teaching people how to use them, because that combination of craft and education is what I love most, and what I am best at.[^2]

-{% note %}

-What I have in mind is distinct from two other kinds of “ratchet-building” work:

-1. Many product companies are appropriately focused on dramatically raising the experience of people working in those other industries.
-This is good: Software can be a very powerful ratchet for other industries.
-Unless the target industry is is software development itself, though, it is not the kind of ratchet I have in mind.

-2. Lots of companies are quite rightly interested in ratcheting up their own developers’ experience.
-I find that extremely admirable, and in fact it is what I spent the past five years doing.
-Purely internal platform and engineering enablement work is also not the kind of ratchet I have in mind, though.

-There are many ways to build ratchets for the software industry, including—but not limited to—open source software.
-The key is that my aim is specifically (a) to improve the craft of software and (b) in ways that directly benefit whoever I work for *and* contribute to the software industry more generally.

-{% endnote %}

 If that’s the kind of thing you’re building—big company or startup, big idea or small-but-awesome—[say hello](mailto:hello@chriskrycho.com?subject=Ratchets)!